TaoRuijie/Speaker-Recognition-Demo/readme.md

 This code is modified based on https://github.com/clovaai/voxceleb_trainer , include the pretrain model.

-Speaker verification is to judge if two utterance belong to the same speaker based on the each person's unique voiceprint
+Speaker verification&recognition is to judge if two utterance belong to the same speaker based on the each person's unique voiceprint

 ## How to use:
 ### Input: